ctwiebe23/form_factor/README.md

 second thing returned by `formul8`, and the event object holds the state object in the `detail` field.

+When the values of state object change, the form is updated to change with them and the same custom event is fired.

 Any `<fieldset/>` elements in the form create sub-objects, where the key of the sub-object is the fieldset `name` is present, else the `id` if present, else the text of a child `<legend/>` if present, else a value auto generated